day 1 agenda

 Technical Session-III

-Ximeng Han, University of Oxford, United Kingdom 11:40-12:00 Preclinical Development of an Enhanced-Immunogenicity Pfs230-Pfs25 Malaria Transmission-Blocking Vaccine
+Ximeng Han, Jenner Institute, University of Oxford, UK 11:40-12:00 Preclinical Development of an Enhanced-Immunogenicity Pfs230-Pfs25 Malaria Transmission-Blocking Vaccine

 Lunch Break @ Restaurant (13:00-14:00)